Coordination Model

 | GitHub comments | Issue comments (Approved / Rejected: <feedback>) |

 The GitHub comment model eliminates timeout-related issues — if the human hasn't responded, the agent moves on to other work and re-checks on the next scan.
-The Telegram model blocks the loop and may time out.
+The bridge messaging model blocks the loop and may time out.

 Operating modes